South Carolina Life Estate Deed Form

-A South Carolina life estate deed is used to transfer real estate with the condition that the current owner retains use of the property for the remainder of their life.
-With this deed, the owner can continue to live in and benefit from the property but can’t sell without the recipient’s consent.
-When the owner dies, the property avoids probate and passes to the recipient automatically.
+A South Carolina life estate deed is used to transfer real estate with the condition that the current owner is able to use the property for the remainder of their life.
+The owner (grantor) can continue to live in and benefit from the property but can’t sell without the grantee’s consent.
+When the owner dies, the property avoids probate and passes directly to the grantee.

-A South Carolina life estate deed is used to transfer real estate with the condition that the current owner retains use of the property for the remainder of their life.
-With this deed, the owner can continue to live in and benefit from the property but can’t sell without the recipient’s consent.
-When the owner dies, the property avoids probate and passes to the recipient automatically.
+A South Carolina life estate deed is used to transfer real estate with the condition that the current owner is able to use the property for the remainder of their life.
+The owner (grantor) can continue to live in and benefit from the property but can’t sell without the grantee’s consent.
+When the owner dies, the property avoids probate and passes directly to the grantee.

-A South Carolina life estate deed is used to transfer real estate with the condition that the current owner retains use of the property for the remainder of their life.
-With this deed, the owner can continue to live in and benefit from the property but can’t sell without the recipient’s consent.
-When the owner dies, the property avoids probate and passes to the recipient automatically.
+A South Carolina life estate deed is used to transfer real estate with the condition that the current owner is able to use the property for the remainder of their life.
+The owner (grantor) can continue to live in and benefit from the property but can’t sell without the grantee’s consent.
+When the owner dies, the property avoids probate and passes directly to the grantee.

 1. Home »